 - (a) ESHA/Stream Habitat Area and Buffer.
-No development, as defined by LCP Section 17.12.199, shall occur within the ESHA/Stream Habitat Area and Buffer (see Exhibit 6) except for: (1) subdivision necessary to create a single parcel consisting of the ESHA/Stream Habitat Area and Buffer area; (2) habitat restoration, enhancement, and management consistent with this permit (see special condition 3); and (3) the minimum amount of road access development necessary to provide ingress/egress to the Development Area (see Exhibit 6) provided such road access is located as far south as possible, and is no wider than 28 feet if it includes a sidewalk and no wider than 24 feet if it does not. - (b) Raptor Habitat Area.
-No development, as defined by LCP Section 17.12.199 shall occur within the Raptor Habitat Area (see Exhibit 6), except for: (1) subdivision necessary to create a single parcel consisting of the Raptor Habitat Area; and (2) raptor habitat restoration, enhancement, and management that has been approved as an amendment to this coastal development permit. - (c) Black Hill Natural Area Buffer.
-Development within the Black Hill Natural Area Buffer (see Exhibit 6) shall be limited to roads, lawns, landscaping, fences, and residentially-related uses and development of a similar nature that do not themselves require a defensible fire safety zone.
+No development, as defined by LCP Section 17.12.199, shall occur within the 10050-foot ESHA/Stream Habitat Area and Buffer (see Exhibit 6) except for: (1) subdivision necessary to create a single parcel consisting of the ESHA/Stream Habitat Area and Buffer area; and (2) habitat restoration, enhancement, and management consistent with this permit (see special condition 3); and (3) the minimum amount of road access development necessary to provide ingress/egress to the Development Area (see Exhibit 6) provided such road access is located as far south as possible, and is no wider than 28 feet if it includes a sidewalk and no wider than 24 feet if it does not. - (b) Raptor Habitat Protection Area.
+No development, as defined by LCP Section 17.12.199 shall occur within the eastern portion of the Raptor Habitat Area (i.e., extending about 225 feet from the eastern property line) (see Raptor Habitat Protection Area portion of Raptor Habitat Area in Exhibit 6), except for: (1) subdivision necessary to create a single parcel consisting of the Raptor Habitat Protection Area; and (2) raptor habitat restoration, enhancement, and management that has been approved as an amendment to this coastal development permit. - (c) Black Hill Natural Area Buffer.
+Development within the 40-foot Black Hill Natural Area

+Buffer (see Exhibit 6) shall be limited to roads, lawns, landscaping, fences, and residentially-related uses and development of a similar nature that do not themselves require a defensible fire safety zone.
 Development that requires a defensible fire safety zone, including but not limited to single family dwellings and garages, shall be prohibited within the Black Hill Natural Area Buffer.

 (d) Development Area.
-Within the Development Area (i.e., that area of the site outside of the ESHA/Stream Habitat Area and Buffer, and outside of the Raptor Habitat Area, and outside of the Black Hill Natural Area Buffer), development shall consist of subdivision and residential development that complies with all of these special conditions, and that complies with all applicable setbacks, density standards, and other City of Morro Bay building code and other requirements.
+Within the Development Area (i.e., that area of the site outside of the ESHA/Stream Habitat Area and Buffer, and outside of the Raptor Habitat Protection Area, and outside of the Black Hill Natural Area Buffer), development shall consist of subdivision and residential development that complies with all of these special conditions, and that complies with all applicable setbacks, density standards, and other City of Morro Bay building code and other requirements.